artipie/blog.artipie.com/_posts/2020/08/2020-08-28-use-artipie-as-maven.md

 date: 2020-08-28
 title: "Using Artipie as a maven repository"
 author: Sammers21
-description: |
-    The blog post explains how to use Artipie as maven repository.
+description: The blog post explains how to use Artipie as maven repository.
 keywords:
   - artipie
   - maven
   - java
   - hosting of artifacts
 ---

+## Introduction

+The blog post explains how to install and configure Artipie as a maven repository.

 ## Installation